 EECS 493: User Interface Development

-The University of Michigan, Fall 2024
+The University of Michigan, Winter 2025

 For students to gain practical experience with the design, implementation, and testing of user interfaces.
 This course will present design methods, UI abstractions, and practical examples of tools and languages commonly used in UI development.
 The course and project will be focused on user-centered research, design, and development process.
 Significant experience with object-oriented programming is assumed, and experience with web technologies is beneficial.
 The course will cover core concepts and methods in web programming.